notonthehighstreet/svelte/README.md

 ```

 The path contains two parts: `pet` and `findByStatus`.
 This will generate
-the following module hierarchy in the new module:
+the following hierarchy in the new module:

 ```ruby
 Svelte::Service::PetStore::Pet::FindByStatus